catfact/monom/README.md

 =====
 monome + supercollider

-a repository for the MonoM classes by raja das. communication and management for monome serial/OSC controllers.
+a repository for the MonoM classes by raja das with added subclass for arc by joseph rangel. communication and management for monome serial/OSC controllers.